 - Animal/Livestock Day-out-of-Days (if your production uses them)

-Keep American Humane Association in the loop during production.
-To keep American Humane Association in the loop, simply include American Humane Association on the production’s daily call sheet email distribution list or fax batch.
+Keep American Humane in the loop during production.
+To keep us in the loop, simply include American Humane on the production’s daily call sheet email distribution list or fax batch.

 › Read and distribute the Guidelines